Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Proof Overview and Technical Challenges

 In the local wakeup model, we shall assume that each update step has a running timestamp associated with it.
 We believe this assumption, which was used before (cf.\ \cite{AOSS18}), should be acceptable in practice.
-Moreover, a variant of our algorithm does not require the usage of timestamps, with the caveat that its amortized message complexity is $\tO(m^{2/3}_{max})$ (see~\cref{sec:restart} for details).
-For brevity, in the overview of this section we focus on our algorithm that uses timestamps.
+Moreover, a variant of our algorithm does not require the usage of timestamps, with the caveat that its amortized message complexity is $O(m^{2/3}_{max}\log^2{n})$ (see~\cref{sec:restart} for details).
+For brevity, here, we focus on our algorithm that uses timestamps.

 Importantly, only the updated vertices learn about the timestamp of the corresponding update. {\em If the graph were always connected}, a global restart procedure could be distributed in a straightforward way, at least in terms of computing the up-to-date number of edges.
-In this case, every vertex would store the timestamp $t_{last}$ of the last restart as well as the number of edges $m_{last}$ in the graph at that time, and once an update step occurs with timestamp, say, $t_{last} + m_{last}/2$, one can compute the up-to-date number of edges $m$ in the graph within $O(m)$ rounds and messages, and then broadcast this number as well as the current timestamp to all vertices.
-Such a restart procedure was employed by Assadi et al.\ \cite{AOSS18} for distributing their centralized algorithm with update time $O(m^{3/4})$ to achieve a distributed algorithm with round and message complexities of $O(1)$ and $O(m^{3/4})$, respectively.
+In this case, every vertex would store the timestamp $t_{last}$ of the last restart as well as the number of edges $m_{last}$ in the graph at that time, and once an update step occurs with timestamp $t_{last} + m_{last}/2$, one can compute the up-to-date number of edges $m$ in the graph within $O(m)$ rounds and messages, and then broadcast this number as well as the current timestamp to all vertices.
+Such a restart procedure was employed by Assadi et al.\ \cite{AOSS18} for distributing their centralized algorithm.
 We believe that the assumption that the graph is always connected is too strong when dynamic graphs are involved.
 Indeed, a standard assumption in many dynamic graph algorithms with amortized time bounds (including that of \cite{AOSS18}) is that the initial graph is empty.
-Moreover, the underlying goal is to improve over the $O(\Delta) = O(n)$ message complexity of the algorithm of \cite{AOSS18}, which means that the relevant regime of graph densities is $m = o(n^{3/2})$.
-If the graph is not connected, however, it seems hopeless for vertices to learn about the up-to-date number of edges in the graph.
-This is, in fact, a rather generic problem, which arises naturally when attempting to distribute any centralized dynamic graph algorithm that requires knowledge of $m$, such as the ones mentioned above \cite{NS13,GP13,BS16,GuptaK18,DZ18,DBLP:journals/corr/abs-1909-07854}.
+Moreover, the underlying goal is to improve over the $\Delta = O(n)$ message complexity of the algorithm of \cite{AOSS18}, which means that the relevant regime of graph densities is $m = o(n^{3/2})$.
+If the graph is not connected, however, it seems hopeless for vertices to learn up-to-date number of edges in the graph.
+This is, in fact, a rather generic problem, which arises naturally when attempting to distribute any centralized dynamic graph algorithm that requires knowledge of $m$ \cite{BS16,DZ18,GuptaK18,GP13,DBLP:journals/corr/abs-1909-07854,NS13}.